WHAT WE DO

 Cat Town engages the public and other rescue organizations across the country to break down the stigma for cats who appear unadoptable in a cage.
 We reach tens of thousands of people each year through our public outreach, dispelling common misunderstandings around cat behavior and health.

 Cat Town’s curriculum for the Hard-to-Place Cats Adoption Program, part of the Maddie’s Fund Apprenticeship program, shows rescue organizations from coast to coast how we save the cats we were told couldn’t be helped.
-Now we're ready to share our ground-breaking approach with other communities across the nation.
+We’ve shared our approach to rescue with 89 organizations across 32 states through this program.

 Cat Town is a 501(c)(3) nonprofit organization, and all donations are tax-deductible.
 Our tax ID is 27-3838132.